kirkofypsi/7DWorkProblemModel/taxonomy.md

 __Leadership__ dimension groups work satisfaction factors related to employees contentment from being led by good leaders.
 Its factors are closely related to the leader's qualities and their ability to establish a good relationship with employees.

+### 3. Opportunities

+__Opportunities__ dimension groups work satisfaction factors related to employees contentment from having good opportunities for both career and personal development.
+Its factors are related to learning, social interactions, and opportunities to work on creative, challenging tasks.